mikejonestechno/bitburner-scripts/docs/01 gameplay.md

 This series will document my thoughts and learnings as I explore the early opening gameplay.
 I have performed a "hard reset" after my first few hours play and started the game from scratch, skipping the tutorial.

+### Hard Reset

+Go to Options > Delete Save to delete the current save game and 'factory reset' to level 1 and begining of the tutorial.

+Go to Options > Remote API and set the port to 12525 to connect and sync files from host / VS Code.
+See `/setup.md` for info on getting started.

 ## Getting Started

 Ideally we would figure out where to start hacking but at the very start we only have couple of choices till we level up our hacking skill.